The field of phenomics

 6. MatLabScript_QualityControlImages.m – This is a MATLAB script that is complementary to MeshMonk and can be run after the masking process is complete to produce images that show the mask overlaying the original mesh as a form of quality control

-This work was funded by a National Institute of Health (NIH) R15 grant (1R15DE031929), please acknowledge this grant when using this data.
+This work was funded by a National Institute of Health (NIH) R15 grant (1R15DE031929), please acknowledge this grant and cite the following publication when using this data.